6ce/Scripts/ShootingSystem/README.md

 # Installation

-1. Open ROBLOX studio & create a new place, then set the avatar type to "R6"
+1. Open ROBLOX Studio & create a new place, then set the avatar type to "R6"
 1. Copy "Client.rbxm" into StarterPlayer -> StarterPlayerScripts
 2. Copy "Server.rbxm" into ServerScriptService
 4. Create a RemoteEvent named "Test" & put it in ReplicatedStorage